JohnColavito/Cis120Chess/README.md

 # Cis120Chess
-A Chess game made in Java
+A Chess game made in Java for my CIS 120 final project.